Flags of Neighboring Countries

 In 1999, a law was passed to make the Hinomaru Japan's official national flag.

-The Japanese flag has had several variants, primarily versions that include rays of the sun.
+has had several variants, primarily versions that include rays of the sun.
 The Rising Sun Flag is used as the naval ensign, and features an off center sun disc surrounded by sixteen red rays of sunshine.

 The Bangladesh flag is similar to Japan's, with a red disc on a green background.
 The Bangladesh flag is different in that the disc sits to the left of center, and originally had a gold map of the country on the disc.
 Palau's flag also resembles Japans, though it is a yellow disc on a light blue background.
 Palau was administered by Japan from 1914 to 1944, but its flag symbolizes the moon in the sky.